Q: My assessment went down – why haven’t my taxes gone down?

 The assessment roll book showing all the assessed values for property within town limits is available for inspection at the Town Office.
 The office is located at:

-Rocky Mountain House AB
+Town of Rocky Mountain House

 P.O.
 Box 1509